 - a.
 None of the individual officer defendants had a warrant authorizing the arrest of plaintiff; - b.
 None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of plaintiff; - c.
-None of the individual officer defendants had observed plaintiff commit any offense; and - d.
+None of the individual officer defendants had observed plaintiff commit any offense; and

+- d.
 None of the individual officer defendants had received information from any source that plaintiff had committed an offense.

-ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of Paragraph 18 and subparagraphs (a) through (d) thereof.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph and subparagraphs (a) through (d).
+ANSWER: Upon information and belief, Defendant Mohammed admits the allegation contained in subparagraph (a) of this paragraph.
+Defendant Mohammed denies the allegations contained in subparagraphs (b)-(d) of this paragraph that are directed against him.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in subparagraphs (b)-(d) of this paragraph as they apply to other defendants.